OpenComputingLab/reusable-content-example/_sources/markdown_authoring.md

       - file: conclusion2
 ```

-If no file suffix is provided for the filename, the build process will look for files with the markdon (`.md`) or Jupyter notebook (`.ipynb`) file suffix.
+If no file suffix is provided for the filename, the build process will look for files with the markdown (`.md`) or Jupyter notebook (`.ipynb`) file suffix.

 Typically, each file will define a single `<Session>` in the corresponding `<Item>`.
 Each file should start with a level 1 heading; lower level headings within each file trigger the creation of an `<InternalSection>` at that point.
 The  `<InternalSection>` blocks may be nested in line with ever subordinate heading levels.